 GOAL ACTION B1.
-Forecasting the Mediterranean Sea dynamics and climate B1.1 Sustain and improve ocean observing systems for physical, biogeochemical, and ecosystem parameters by expanding their scope and establishing quality assurance in order to improve modelling and forecasting of system dynamics, and estimates of trends and indicators B1.2 Provide numerical modelling, forecasting, indicators to identify diverse trends as well as abrupt shifts in the Mediterranean environmental conditions supported by long-term monitoring, considering land-sea-air interaction processes, with a focus on coastal dynamics B1.3 Improve the understanding of the hydrodynamics interaction of the Mediterranean Sea with the Atlantic Ocean B1.4 Implement downscaling models of climate change for the Mediterranean Sea and sub-basins; assess the impacts on marine ecosystems and their resources, from regional to local scales B2.
-Preparing to climate change and define adaptation/mitigation measures B2.1 Make a comprehensive assessment of climate and anthropogenic related risks and opportunities in the Mediterranean Sea ecosystem and human environment from the coastal zone to the deep ocean, including extreme climate events, acidification, sea level rise, flooding and invasive species B2.2 Develop, enhance and deliver user-friendly tools for disseminating climate information related to Mediterranean atmosphere, coastal and deep ocean areas B2.3 Climate Change and Blue Growth: Develop climate adaptation and mitigation strategies B2.4 Identify how activities, such as water use, can accelerate and enhance impacts of climate change through increased coastal subsidence, salt wedge penetration and ultimately increased flooding risks and desertification B2.5 Launch a pan-Mediterranean program on coastal fresh water reserves: quantification of reservoirs, state of the water (quality, contaminants, depth beneath surface), level of exploitation and frames for sustainable use of this good.
-Promote innovative desalinization practices in areas with lack of fresh water minimizing negative impacts on shallow marine ecosystems
+Forecasting the Mediterranean Sea dynamics and climate B1.1 Sustain and improve ocean observing systems for physical, biogeochemical, and ecosystem parameters by expanding their scope and establishing quality assurance in order to improve modelling and forecasting of system dynamics, and estimates of trends and indicators B1.2 Provide numerical modelling, forecasting, indicators to identify diverse trends as well as abrupt shifts in the Mediterranean environmental conditions supported by long-term monitoring, considering land-sea-air interaction processes, with a focus on coastal dynamics B1.3 Improve understanding of the hydrodynamics interaction between the Mediterranean Sea and the Atlantic Ocean.
+B1.4 Implement downscaling models of climate change for the Mediterranean Sea and its sub-basins; assess impacts on marine ecosystems and their resources, from regional to local scales B2.
+Preparing to climate change and define adaptation/mitigation measures B2.1 Make a comprehensive assessment of climate and anthropogenic related risks and opportunities in the Mediterranean Sea ecosystems and human environments from the coastal zone to the deep ocean, including extreme climate events, acidification, sea level rise, flooding and invasive species.
+B2.2 Develop, enhance and deliver user-friendly tools for disseminating climate information related to Mediterranean atmosphere, coastal and deep ocean areas.
+B2.3 Climate Change and Blue Growth: Develop climate adaptation and mitigation strategies.
+B2.4 Explore links and positive feedbacks between increased flooding and desertification vulnerabilities with escalating coastal subsidence, salt wedge penetration and increasing fresh water consumption.
+B2.5 Launch a pan-Mediterranean program on coastal fresh water reserves: quantification of reservoirs, state of the water (quality, contaminants, depth beneath surface), level of exploitation and frames for sustainable use of this good.
+Promote innovative desalinization practices in areas with lack of fresh water minimizing negative impacts on shallow marine ecosystems.